 On April 11, 2022, the Company entered into an \$85 million credit facility with Amarillo National Bank consisting of a working capital facility of \$40 million secured by assets of Manitex U.S. businesses, working capital facility of \$30 million secured by assets of Rabern, and \$15 million term loan facility.
 This new banking facility provided the funds for the Rabern acquisition and working capital facilities for both the Manitex U.S. and Rabern businesses.
-At March 31, 2024, the PM Group had established working capital facilities with five Italian, one Spanish, twelve South American banks and one Romanian bank.
-Under these facilities, the PM Group can borrow \$20 million against orders, invoices and letters of credit.
+At March 31, 2024 June 30, 2024, the PM Group had established working capital facilities with five Italian, one Spanish, twelve South American banks and one Romanian bank.
+Under these facilities, the PM Group can borrow \$20 million \$25 million against orders, invoices and letters of credit, bank overdrafts.

-Cash, cash equivalents and restricted cash were \$5.1 million and \$9.5 million at March 31, 2024 and December 31, 2023.
-At March 31, 2023, the Company had global liquidity of approximately \$30 million based on the cash balance and availability under its working capital facilities.
+Cash, cash equivalents and restricted cash were \$5.1 million \$5.3 million and \$9.5 million at March 31, 2024 June 30, 2024 and December 31, 2023.
+At March 31, 2023 June 30, 2024, the Company had global liquidity of approximately \$30 million \$33 million based on the cash balance and availability under its working capital facilities.
 Future advances are dependent on having available collateral.